Adam Dell

-Adam R. Dell (born January 14, 1970) is an American venture capitalist and is the brother of Michael Dell, the founder of computer manufacturing company Dell Inc.
+Adam R. Dell (born January 14, 1970) is an American venture capitalist and the brother of Michael Dell, the founder of computer manufacturing company Dell Inc.

-Early life and education
+Early and personal life

-Dell was born in Houston, Texas to a German Jewish family.
-He attended Tulane University and the University of Texas School of Law.
+Dell was born in Houston, Texas, to a German-Jewish family.
+He earned a BA in political economy from Tulane University and a JD from Texas Law.
+His elder brother Michael Dell is the founder of the Dell technology company.

+In 2010, he became father to a daughter with model and actress Padma Lakshmi.

 Career

 He began his career working as a corporate attorney for Winstead Sechrest & Minick, in Austin, Texas, before joining the venture capital firm of Enterprise Partners in La Jolla, California.
 He then joined Crosspoint Venture Partners, in Woodside, California, where he became a partner in 1999.
 In 2000 he formed Impact Venture Partners, a $100mm early stage venture capital firm, in New York City.
 Dell joined Austin Ventures as a venture partner in 2009.
 Dell joined Goldman Sachs as a partner in 2018.

 During the course of his career, Dell invested in numerous technology companies such as Hotjobs.com, which was acquired by Yahoo! in 2002; Ingenio, which was acquired by AT&T in 2007; and OpenTable.